 Study Tip #7

-During the simulations, when making mistakes in any question, go through the solutions that are provided and write the lessons that you have learnt from the mistake in one block notes that you can review later.
+During the simulations, when making mistakes in any question, go through the solutions that are provided and write the lessons that you have learned from the mistake in one block notes that you can review later.

 Study Tip #8